DevGier/Sveltify-WP/README.md

 };
 ```

-### Create a new file for TailwindCSS called index.css, include it in the main.ts and add the folowing:
+### Create a new file for TailwindCSS called index.css, include it in the main.ts and add the following:

 ```
 @tailwind base;